FerrenaAlexander/SRAdownloadSingleCell/README.md

 ### Outputs:
 Two folders, with the following info:
 - **GSEdir**: the raw downloaded fastq files per GSE study.
 - **PARSED**: For each GSE study, soft-links (symlinks) to files in GSEdir are sorted by "GSM" sample.
-Additinaly, the symlinks are named in a manner that is compatible for Cellranger.
-The symlinks can be used for downstream applications, like Cellranger.
+The symlinks are named in a manner that is compatible for Cellranger.

 <br />